Afiya09/Data-Structure-and-Algorithm/README.md

 ## Day12: Method
 Solved 12 Programming questions
-1.Cretae a method add(int A, int B) that returns the sum.
+1. Cretae a method add(int A, int B) that returns the sum.
-2.Print each Character of the String.
+2. Print each Character of the String.
-3.Count length of the string without length().
+3. Count length of the string without length().
-4.Count vowels in a String.
+4. Count vowels in a String.
-5.Create a method isEven(int num) that returns true if num is even.
+5. Create a method isEven(int num) that returns true if num is even.
-6.Create a method getmaximum(intA, intB) that returns the larger number.
+6. Create a method getmaximum(intA, intB) that returns the larger number.
-7.Write a method updateValue(int x) and verify that original value in main() does not change.
+7. Write a method updateValue(int x) and verify that original value in main() does not change.
-8.Create an overloaded method display() with one int parameter or two string parameter.
+8. Create an overloaded method display() with one int parameter or two string parameter.
-9.Check String is palindrome or not.
+9. Check String is palindrome or not.
-10.Create a method calculatepercentage(int Obtained, int Total).
+10. Create a method calculatepercentage(int Obtained, int Total).
-11.Create a method printwelcomemessage() that prints a greeting.
+11. Create a method printwelcomemessage() that prints a greeting.
-12.Reverse a String.
+12. Reverse a String.
 Write the space and time complexity of each program.

 ---